ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

-* if both endpoints know for certain that HTTP intermediaries are not in use, the endpoints can pad the QUIC INITIAL packets of the underlying QUIC connection that CONNECT-IP is running over to 1321 bytes or more.
+* if both endpoints know for certain that HTTP intermediaries are not in use, the endpoints can pad the QUIC INITIAL packets of the underlying QUIC connection that CONNECT-IP is running over.
+(Assuming QUIC version 1 is in use, the overhead is 1 byte type, 20 bytes maximal connection ID length, 4 bytes maximal packet number length, 1 byte DATAGRAM frame type, 8 bytes maximal quarter stream ID, one byte for the zero context ID, and 16 bytes for the AEAD authentication tag, for a total of 51 bytes of overhead which corresponds to padding QUIC INITIAL packets to 1331 bytes or more.)

 * CONNECT-IP endpoints can also send ICMPv6 echo requests with 1232 bytes of data to ascertain the link MTU and tear down the tunnel if they do not receive